Skip to Main Content

 Multi-factor Authentication (MFA)

-Please be aware that as of June 30th, SMS (text messages) will no longer be available as an authentication option within UA Duo accounts.
-This change is to increase protection on UA accounts against SMS spoofing.
-If you are using SMS as your primary authentication, you will be required to migrate to a new method of authentication.
+As of December 18th, direct phone calls will no longer be an authentication option within UA Duo accounts.
+If you are using Duo's "Call me" function as your primary authentication, you are required to migrate to a new method of authentication, such as the Duo Mobile app.
 If you have any questions, please reach out to the Helpdesk.

 Some best practices:

-- A personal device is not required.
-MFA can be configured to call an assigned campus phone or use a dedicated USB security key.
+• A personal device is not required.
+MFA can be configured to use a dedicated USB security key.

 For more information about setup and other documentation, see NTS's website: